The Box (2026 game show)

+The Box is a British game show airing on ITV since 5 September 2026.
+Presented by Gary Lineker, the series sees ten celebrity contestants locked in yellow containers and released to face physical and mental challenges, with little instruction.
+After a duel between two losing contestants, one contestant is eliminated at the end of each episode.
+The series received mixed reviews, with reviewers criticising the format's lack of instruction and the limited involvement of Lineker.

 Background

 The Box was created by Aleksander Herresthal of Norwegian company Seefood TV, and was first presented at the MIPCOM trade show in Cannes in October 2024.
 It was first broadcast on 9 January 2025 on Norway's TV 2 Direkte.
 Unusually for a game show, the concept was sold to other countries before its initial broadcast; Herresthal said that it had been sold to five countries and negotiations existed in 20 others by that point.
 In February 2025, ITV acquired the British rights and sought out a production company.
 The tender was won by Twofour in April 2025.

 In August 2025, it was announced that The Box in the UK would be presented by Gary Lineker in his first role since leaving the BBC's Match of the Day in May 2025.
 In September 2025, the ten contestants were announced: Joey Essex, John Bercow, Jenny Ryan, JB Gill, Danny Aarons, Ranvir Singh, Sara Davies, Graeme Souness, Ellie Taylor and Shakira Khan.

-The show is due to be filmed in the UK in late 2025 and broadcast the following year.
+The show was filmed in the UK in late 2025 and was announced to be broadcast the following year.
+It was scheduled for April to June 2026, alongside Britain's Got Talent and prior to the 2026 FIFA World Cup, but this slot was instead taken by Celebrity Sabotage, and The Box was delayed.
+Lineker made a surprise appearance at ITV's coverage of the World Cup to promote the series.
+On 14 August, the debut date was set for 5 September.
+It was later revealed that the series had been re-edited, with all but one episode cut down to fit a 60 minute timeslot.
+Additionally, the show would be broadcast on Saturday and Sunday for its first two weekends, before changing to Sunday only as a way to avoid competition with Strictly Come Dancing.